 Coming into force of Law 25

-Law 25 will come into force gradually from September 22, 2022, to September 22, 2024.
+Law 25 came into effect gradually from September 22, 2022, to September 22, 2024.
 During this period, private companies and public organizations doing business in Quebec will face new obligations and have new rights regarding the protection of personal information.
 These businesses and organizations will need to ensure that they update their policies, practices and processes to avoid potentially significant fines (for example, in the event of a breach, a business could face fines ranging from $15,000 to $25 million, or 4% of the turnover of this company.

 What is the purpose of Law 25?